meeroslav/missing.manual/src/blog/responsive-angular/index.md

 }
 ```

 The first obvious difference between the component and service is the `removeListener`.
 While our service had the `query` set as read-only, the component can change the value of the query in runtime causing the creation of the new match media listener.
-We want to avoid having two or more listeners running in the race condition, so we are making sure all the previous listeners have been cleaned up.
+We want to avoid having two or more listeners running in a race condition, so we are making sure all the previous listeners have been cleaned up.

-Our component would be used to control the template similarly like service was, but now all the magic happens in the template:
+Our component would be used to control the template in a similar way to how service does, but now all the magic happens in the template:

 ```TypeScript
 @Component({